ashtuchkin/vive-diy-position-sensor/readme.md

 Each station has an IR LED array and two rotating laser planes, horizontal and vertical.
 Each cycle, after LED array flash (sync pulse), laser planes sweep the room horizontally/vertically with constant rotation speed.
-This means that the time between the sync pulse and the laser plane "touching" sensor is proportional to horizontal/vertical angle from base station's center direction to sensor.
+This means that the time between the sync pulse and the laser plane "touching" sensor is proportional to horizontal/vertical angle from base station's center direction.
-Using the timing information, we can calculate 3d lines from each base station to sensor, the crossing of which yields 3d coordinates of our sensor.
+Using this timing information, we can calculate 3d lines from each base station to sensor, the crossing of which yields 3d coordinates of our sensor.
 Great thing about this approach is that it doesn't depend on light intensity and can be made very precise with cheap hardware.